OmarSyedK/PacMan-/README.md

-# Pac-Man Clone in Java 🕹️
+# Pac-Man in Java

 ## Overview

-Welcome to my Java-based Pac-Man clone!
 This project is a tribute to the classic arcade game, built from the ground up using **Java Swing** and **AWT** for the graphical user interface and event handling.
 The game board is rendered on a `JPanel`, and the logic is driven by a `javax.swing.Timer` to create the main game loop.
 The goal was to recreate the iconic gameplay mechanics, including maze navigation, pellet-chomping action, and ghost avoidance.

 ---

-## 📸 Screenshots
+## Screenshots

 *Gameplay in action:*